last update:

 Drawing of a tree marking the border between Bavaria and Bohemia

-What a border sign at the time might have looked like can be seen in the drawing.
+What a border sign might have looked like at the time can be seen in the drawing.
 Along the red line, Apian drew individual, large trees with a shield or coat of arms below them.
 Trees, often oaks, were used to mark borders.
 Sometimes, markings were cut into the tree; at other times, a sign with a coat of arms was nailed onto it.
 The apparent drawback of those border marks was that trees could be cut down.
 In times of war, this was not uncommon.

 Samuel Kiechel and his two companions arrived after nightfall in Frauenburg (Přimda), an unfortified market town on the Bohemian side of the Forest.
 The journey had been unpleasant.
 It had rained throughout the day.
 The three men were tired, and their clothes were soaked.